 South African Lodge Stay

-Stays are flexible (with a minimum of 3 nights) and you can arrive on any day.
-Email us trails@saddletravel.com to book a shorter stay.
+Stays are flexible (with a minimum of 5 nights) and you can arrive on any day.
+Email us on trails@saddletravel.com to book a shorter stay.

 Please plan your flight to arrive at Johannesburg airport (South Africa) on Day 1 of your holiday.
 Your departure flight should be on Day 8 of your holiday after 7.30pm so that you can ride on the final day.

-Group transfers from and to Johannesburg airport are charged per person return and are strictly at SET TIMES.
+Group transfers from and to Johannesburg airport are charged per person and are strictly at SET TIMES.
 You will have to wait for riders arriving on other flights.
-Clients must arrive no later than 10h15 and should depart no earlier than 19h30.
+Clients must arrive no later than 09h45 and should depart no earlier than 19h30.

 Available at any time.